In this article:

 - Assign an Individual Page or Post Header

-You can create as many Page Headers as you want, and assign them each to different areas of your site.
+You can create as many Page Headers or Footers as you want, and assign them each to different areas of your site.
 Do you want a large cover image with a call to action on your home page, but have a more streamlined header for your blog pages and posts?
 With Crio Pro, now you can!

-How to Create a Custom Page Header
+How to Create a Custom Header or Footer Template

 After adding a component, a panel opens with design options.
 To open the design panel again, click the component you want to change and then click the pencil icon that appears.